sozgny/XS2C/README.md

 - Request access: [https://itrust.sutd.edu.sg/](https://itrust.sutd.edu.sg/)

 ### TEP (Tennessee Eastman Process)
-The TEP dataset was generated using the simulator based on the original Fortran code by J.J.
-Downs and E.F.
-Vogel (1993), with modifications by E.L.
-Russell, L.H.
-Chiang, and R.D.
-Braatz:
+The TEP dataset was generated using a Python-based simulator operating in **closed-loop** control mode.
 - Simulator: [https://github.com/jkitchin/tennessee-eastman-profbraatz](https://github.com/jkitchin/tennessee-eastman-profbraatz)
 - TEP simulation datasets are included in the `TEP_datasets/` folder.
+  - `train.csv` — 7 days of normal operation
+  - `test_idv1.csv` to `test_idv20.csv` — fault scenarios IDV(1–20), each simulated over
+  48 hours (first 8 hours normal, followed by the fault period)

+  > **Note:** IDV6 and IDV18 were terminated early (~7h and ~12h into the fault period)
+  > due to shutdown limit violations.
+Measurements are recorded every 3 minutes.

 Please cite the original TEP works if you use this simulator: